US Open Series: Bonus Challenge

-Players earn points for the US Open Series Bonus Challenge in order to win a bonus on top of the individual series tournaments' prize money, according to their results in these events.
-More points are awarded at some of the events, such as the ATP World Tour Masters 1000 and WTA Premier 5 events.
-The three male and three female players with the most points in the US Open Series Bonus Challenge earn a money purse.
-The amount depends on their US Open Series placement and US Open result.
-If both are won then the bonus is $1 million as of 2010.Lleyton Hewitt and Lindsay Davenport were the top point-getters in 2004, Andy Roddick and Kim Clijsters won in 2005, and Andy Roddick and Ana Ivanovic won in 2006.
-Defending US Open champions Roger Federer and Maria Sharapova won in 2007.In 2005, whereas Roddick was upset in the first round against Gilles Müller at the Open, Clijsters became the first player to win both the US Open Series and the US Open, receiving $2.2 million, at the time the largest payday in women's sports.
+Upon the Series' creation in 2004, the US Open Series Bonus Challenge was introduced.
+Each event in the series would award a certain number of points depending on the event's tier (such as Premier 5), with players accumulating points based on how they performed.
+At the end of the Series, the top three male and top three female players with the most Bonus Challenge points would earn prize money in addition to the prize money earned from the individual tournaments.
+The amount depended on their placement in the Bonus Challenge standings and their US Open result.
+In 2010, for example, this amounted to $1 million for winning both the Bonus Challenge and the US Open itself.

+Lleyton Hewitt and Lindsay Davenport were the top point-getters in 2004, Andy Roddick and Kim Clijsters won in 2005, and Andy Roddick and Ana Ivanovic won in 2006.
+Defending US Open champions Roger Federer and Maria Sharapova won in 2007.
+In 2005, whereas Roddick was upset in the first round against Gilles Müller at the Open, Clijsters became the first player to win both the US Open Series and the US Open, receiving $2.2 million, at the time the largest payday in women's sports.
 Clijsters defeated Frenchwoman Mary Pierce in straight sets: 6–3, 6–1.
 In 2010 she won $2.2 million again, this time $1.7 million for the US Open title and $500,000 in bonus for second place in the US Open Series.
 In 2007, Federer became the first male player and the second player overall to win the US Open Series and go on to win the US Open, winning $1.4 million plus the US Open Series bonus of $1 million, bringing his prize winning total to $2.4 million.
 This topped Clijsters' $2.2 million as the biggest US Open payday to date.
 In 2013, Serena Williams and Rafael Nadal both won the US Open after also winning the US Open Series.
-Due to several considerable prize money increments over the years, Serena Williams and Rafael Nadal surpassed Roger Federer's Us Open series payday record by winning $3.6 million each, and they shared the record for the largest prize money paycheck in tennis history for a single tennis tournament.
+Due to several considerable prize money increments over the years, Serena Williams and Rafael Nadal surpassed Roger Federer's US Open Series payday record by winning $3.6 million each, and they shared the record for the largest prize money paycheck in tennis history for a single tennis tournament.
 In 2014, Serena Williams would repeat her previous year performance in winning both the US Open Series and the US Open.
 She now stands alone in the record for the biggest payday in tennis history, with a total amount of $4 million.
-Starting from 2017, the US Open Series will not feature a Bonus Challenge.
+Starting from 2017, the US Open Series ceased featuring a Bonus Challenge.